ethanmorian/spotify/README.md

-# spotify
+# Spotify

-A Spotify clone featuring email login, music playback, and favorites functionality, built using the "Spotify Redesign - Free UI Kit" from Figma Community.
+A Spotify clone app built with **BLoC** for state management, **Firebase** for authentication and data storage, and **Clean Architecture** for better code maintainability.
+The app includes features like email login, music playback, favorites functionality, and user profiles.

 ## Features

-- User Authentication: Sign up and login using email and password.
+- **User Authentication**: Sign up and login using email and password via Firebase Authentication.
-- Music Playback: Ability to play available songs in the app.
+- **Music Playback**: Stream available songs in the app.
-- Favorites: Mark songs as favorites for easy access.
+- **Favorites**: Mark songs as favorites for easy access.
-- Profile Page: View all favorite songs in the user's profile.
+- **Profile Page**: View all favorite songs in the user's profile.

-## Tech Stack

-- Authentication: Firebase Authentication
-- State Management: BLoC
-- Database: Firebase Firestore

 ## Screenshots